Servicing of a pocket watch

 The coal forge is good for all kind of stuff that requires much bending.
 It is also the forge that has the "right" feeling.
 It is simply much more satisfying to feel the heat of burning coal than press a foot pedal.

 I do also have a gas forge that I intend to use for knives.
-The induction heater requires thicker goods and the the gas forge is more clean than the coal forge, which is a good thing when you forge-weld.
+The induction heater requires thicker goods and the gas forge is more clean than the coal forge, which is a good thing when you forge-weld.

 However, for this project I'm going to use the gas forge.